-Make it! is a not-for-profit Social Enterprise Community Interest Company which aims to provide high quality art and craft projects to the community.
-Make it! is particularly focused on enabling vulnerable adults with mild/moderate learning difficulties and/or disabilities to access a safe, fun and fulfilling learning environment; a creative space to make beautiful, interesting art and craft work while developing independence, communication and social skills through meeting new people in different venues and working together as part of a group.
+Make it! is a not-for-profit organisation which aims to provide high quality art and craft projects to the community.
+Make it! projects are particularly focused on enabling vulnerable adults with mild/moderate learning difficulties/disabilities to access a safe, fun and fulfilling learning environment; a creative space to make beautiful, interesting art and craft work while developing independence, communication and social skills through meeting new people in different venues and working together as part of a group.

 Since 1986 Alison has taught in a wide variety of places including hospitals, prisons, day centres, hospices, children’s after school clubs, children’s parties and adult education colleges.